samcurteis/ga-project-1/README.md

 <img src='images/p1-wireframe.png' alt='Project 1 wireframe' width='600' align='center'>
 </p>

-I had a lot of ideas for features that I wanted to implement into the game, so I set out on prioritising the order in which I would go through them, starting with my MVP and ending with features that I felt were less important or central to the game.
+I had a lot of ideas for features that I wanted to implement into the game, so I set out on prioritising the order in which I would go through them, starting with my MVP (Minimum Viable Product) and ending with features that I felt were less important or central to the game.
 I also began to think through some of the problems that I might come across when building the project, such as how to calculate the location of objects, space them, and end the game when they came into collision with the player.

 In looking at the projects of previous students who had also done frogger, I was impressed by some of the features and styles implemented, but I found with a lot of them that playing the actual game didn’t feel quite right.
 I decided then that for my project I wanted to prioritise making sure the gameplay worked, and this meant making key aspects of the game easily modifiable so that once all aspects of the game were implemented I could easily tweak them to improve how the game played.